tdwg/bdq/tg2/_review/README.md

 ### C. Documents emphasizing **BDQ in Theory (the Framework)**:
 The theoretical perspective is formally based on the [**Biodiversity Data Quality Fitness for Use Framework (Ontology)**](vocabulary/bdqffdq.owl).
 The following documents explain the ontology and how it is extended for use with the BDQ Tests and Assertions (the Tests):

 - [**Fitness for Use Ontology**](docs/bdqffdq/index.md)
 - [**Fitness for Use Framework Vocabulary Extension**](docs/extension/bdqffdq/index.md)
 - [**Fitness for Use Framework Ontology Guide**](docs/guide/bdqffdq/index.md)
 - [**Biodiversity Data Quality Fitness for Use Framework (Ontology)**](vocabulary/bdqffdq.owl)

 ### D. Vocabularies
 The Tests and the Framework are linked with each other via **foundational vocabularies** and **controlled vocabularies of values**.
 The terms in these vocabularies are formally defined in the **List of terms** documents, one for each vocabulary defined by the BDQ standard.
+IRIs in these documents follow the patterns in [TDWG Standards Metadata](https://tdwg.github.io/rs.tdwg.org/#2-iri-patterns).
 Following the guidance of the [TDWG Standards Documentation Specification](https://github.com/tdwg/vocab/blob/master/sds/documentation-specification.md), the Fitness For Use Ontology has term definitions in a List of Terms document (below), and axioms providing additional ontology logic in a Vocabulary Extension document (above).
 We recommend reviewing these vocabularies carefully as well:

 - [**BDQ Tests and Assertions List of Terms (bdqtest:)**](docs/list/bdqtest/index.md)
 - [**BDQ Controlled Vocabulary List of Terms (bdq:)**](docs/list/bdq/index.md)
 - [**Data Quality Criterion Controlled Vocabulary List of Terms (bdqcrit:)**](docs/list/bdqcrit/index.md)